 Eligibility for medical marijuana in Canada is similar to qualifying for it in many U.S. states with legalized marijuana medicine.
-While Canada will legalize recreational marijuana in July 2018, you may want to get medicine before then.
+While Canada legalized recreational marijuana in June 2018 and cannabis will be available in September 2018, you may want to get medicine before then.
 If so, you need to know how to can qualify for medical marijuana in Canada.

 Only certain patients can get access to medical marijuana in Canada.
 You must be a Canadian resident who is 18 years old or older, and you can’t have a previous marijuana-related legal offense on your record.

 You can get medical marijuana authorization for any condition or symptom approved by your practitioner, but Canadian regulations specifically mention symptoms and conditions like:

 The first step to becoming a medical marijuana patient in Canada is talking with your doctor.
 Any licensed practitioner can authorize you for medical cannabis, but they must have tried standard treatments for your illness first.
 If they think you qualify for marijuana medicine, they’ll complete a document from the state.